ilanschnell/ironpkg/README.txt

 egginst:
 --------

+egginst is a tool for installing and uninstalling eggs.
+The tool it brain dead in the sense that it does not care if the eggs it installs are for the correct platform, it's dependencies got installed, another package needs to be uninstalled prior to the install, and so on.
+Those tasks are responsibilities of a package manager, and are outside the scope of egginst.

 egginst installs modules and packages directly into site-packages, i.e. no .egg directories are created, hence there is no extra .pth-file which results in a sorter python path and faster import times (which seems to